yegor256/blog/_posts/2014/dec/2014-12-22-immutable-objects-not-dumb.md

 it will always stay loyal to that page &mdash; it will never forget or change its coordinates.

-Conceptually speaking, immutability means loyalty.
+Conceptually speaking, immutability means loyalty, that's all.